joinmeow/amazon-cognito-passwordless-auth/README.md

 How device authentication works:

-1. **Device Confirmation** (automatic): When a user signs in on a new device, the library automatically registers the device with Cognito.
+1. **Device Confirmation** (automatic): When a user signs in with MFA on a new device, the library automatically registers the device with Cognito.

 2. **Device Remembering** (user choice): Your app should ask users if they want to remember the device when `tokens.userConfirmationNecessary` is true.

 3. **Subsequent Sign-ins**: On remembered devices, users bypass MFA automatically.

+Important: Device confirmation now only happens when MFA is used during authentication.
+This ensures that device authentication maintains proper security by only allowing devices to be remembered after the user has successfully completed an MFA challenge.

 ### TOTP MFA Setup